mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

 ## Configuration Best Practices for Production

     - Install Alert Manager with base\first build of framework , its recommended to install remaining framework without alert manager and alert manager check box not to be checked, all the rest of the prometheus servers should point to the same alert manager which was installed with base\first build,to do this you would require to pass alert manager endpoint as target to your  prometheus servers.

-    - Install global prometheus when required ,its recommended for global prometheus check box not to be checked until you require data to be federate from other salve prometheus servers,to federate data from promethes slave server to global prometheus,slave prometheus server endpoints to be passed as target into global prometheus server.
+    - Install global prometheus when required ,its recommended for global prometheus check box not to be checked until you require data to be federate from other salve prometheus servers, To federate data from promethes slave server to global prometheus,slave prometheus server endpoints to be passed as target into global prometheus server.

 ## Prerequisites